geometer/sandbox/README.md

 * Property hunter: a script that takes a scene placement and collects properties like 'similar triangles' or 'integer ratio of two angles' ([hunter.py](python/sandbox/hunter.py))
 * An explainer, a simple app that takes a scene, and applies rules to prove the facts about the scene.
 The explainer does not adds any additional constructions nor makes assumptions to analyse separate variants ([explainer.py](python/sandbox/explainer.py))

-**Tests and sumples**:
+**Tests and samples**:

 * To run the tests, use `run_tests.py` script
 * The samples are assorted files in the `python` folder.
 Please note that some of them might be outdated.
 Good idea is to start from `napoleon.py`.
-Common command line interface is provided bu `runner.py` file that is imported in most of the samples.
+The common command-line interface is provided bu `runner.py` file that is imported in most of the samples.
 Run `napoleon.py -h` for options.

 # Plans